adamdehaven/perfect-pullquotes/readme.txt

 Simply utilize the "class" option on the shortcode tag.
 <pre>[pullquote align="left" class="firstClass secondClass"]Text[/pullquote]</pre>

+= How can I change the font size of the text? =

+Simply utilize the "size" option on the shortcode tag by entering the one or two-digit size, in pixels.
+<pre>[pullquote align="left" size="32"]Text[/pullquote]</pre>

 = How can I add a cite to the quote? =

 Simply utilize the "cite" option on the shortcode tag.